PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

 Once the trees reduced to their naive MCCs, we construct a `SplitGraph` object from them.

 !!! info "*SplitGraph* submodule"
-    The `SplitGraph` type and some of the functions used below are in the *SplitGraph* submodule of *RecombTools*.
-Access them by calling `using RecombTools.SplitGraph` and preceding the calls by `SplitGraph.`
+    The `SplitGraph` type and some of the functions used below are in the *SplitGraph* submodule of *TreeKnit*.
+Access them by calling `using TreeKnit.SplitGraph` and preceding the calls by `SplitGraph.`

 The `SplitGraph` is a directed graph that is based on both trees, and has two kind of nodes:
 - leaf nodes correspond to leaves of the trees, and are identifier by integers.